smuos/lectures/00-Labs/05-Filesystems.md

 ```

-2. Determine the state after each operation.
+> Question 2: Determine the state after each operation.

 ```
 Initial state